garylirocks/quickrefs/terraform.markdown

 ### `AzAPI` provider

 - A thin layer on top of the Azure ARM REST APIs
-- Compliments the AzureRM provider, allows you to manage an Azure service that is not yet supported by the AzureRM provider, such as private/public preview services and features
+- Compliments the AzureRM provider, allows you to manage an Azure service that is not yet supported by the `azurerm` provider, such as private/public preview services and features
+- Authentication is similar to `azurerm`, recommended to use AZ CLI on localhost, and OIDC in CI/CD
-- Two resources:
+- Resources:
   - `azapi_resource`: manage a resource
   - `azapi_update_resource`: manage a subset of any existing resource's properties, **WON'T remove the properties when this resource is removed**
   - `azapi_resource_action`: triggers an action on a resource, such as generating SSH keys
+  - `azapi_data_plane_resource`: supports some data plane resources
+- V2 changes:
+  - You don't need `jsonencode()` for the `body` argument, use HCL directly
+  - It now supports `lifecycle.ignore_changes` block
+  - You can trigger a replacement using `replace_triggers_external_values` or `replace_triggers_refs`
+  - Has `retry` block to retry API calls based on error message
+  - Support query headers and query parameters with `create_headers`, `create_query_parameters`, `update_query_parameters`, ...
+  - Support JMESPath in `response_export_values` to filter and transform response data, to use as outputs, see [here](https://registry.terraform.io/providers/Azure/azapi/latest/docs/guides/2.0-upgrade-guide#jmespath-query-support)

 ```terraform
 # providers.tf